 Even if a listing for your condition isn’t present, you may still be able to qualify for disability benefits if your mental or physical residual functional capacity prevents you from working.
-This is also complicated and the following factors are taken into account on a case-by-case basis:
+This is also complicated, and the following factors are considered on a case-by-case basis:

 - Work experience

 For the SSA to approve a claim through a medical-vocational allowance or compassionate allowance for severe rare, severely disabling conditions, they would first need to determine that your condition is severe enough to prevent you from working any job, which is almost always the case with severe terminal illnesses.

 Once you’ve determined that your condition qualifies under SSA Blue Book rules, you can then begin to apply for your SSDI benefits.
 You can start the SSDI application process online at http://www.ssa.gov/, calling 1-800-772-1213, or by visiting your nearest SSA office in person.

 However, if you feel your claim was unfairly rejected, delayed, or denied, you do have legal rights to challenge that decision with an appeal of your own.
 Find out what you can do to secure the benefits you deserve and challenge any unfair rulings.